awsdocs/amazon-route53-docs/doc_source/resolver.md

 # Resolving DNS queries between VPCs and your network<a name="resolver"></a>

-When you create a VPC using Amazon VPC, Route 53 Resolver automatically answers DNS queries for local VPC domain names for EC2 instances \(ec2\-192\-0\-2\-44\.compute\-1\.amazonaws\.com\) and records in private hosted zones \(acme\.example\.com\)\.
+When you create a VPC using Amazon VPC, Route 53 Resolver automatically uses a Resolver on the VPC to answer DNS queries for local Amazon VPC domain names for EC2 instances \(ec2\-192\-0\-2\-44\.compute\-1\.amazonaws\.com\) and records in private hosted zones \(acme\.example\.com\)\.
 For all other domain names, Resolver performs recursive lookups against public name servers\.

+When you create a VPC, the Route 53 Resolver that is created by default, maps to a DNS server that runs on a reserved IP address for the VPC network range, plus 2\.
+For example, the DNS Server on a 10\.0\.0\.0/16 network is located at 10\.0\.0\.2\.
+For VPCs with multiple IPv4 CIDR blocks, the DNS server IP address is located in the primary CIDR block\.
+The DNS server does not reside within a specific subnet or Availability Zone in a VPC\.
+For more information, see [DNS support for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html) and [Amazon DNS server](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html#AmazonDNS) in the *Amazon Virtual Private Cloud User Guide\.*

+The Resolver additionally contains endpoints that you configure to answer DNS queries to and from your on\-premises environment\.

 You also can integrate DNS resolution between Resolver and DNS resolvers on your network by configuring forwarding rules\. *Your network* can include any network that is reachable from your VPC, such as the following:
 + The VPC itself